jesimone57/sql_music_examples/README.md

 * There is no particular order in these queries.
 * Some are more difficult than others.
 * Some will require knowing how to create sub-selects with temp tables.
 * All will require knowledge of how to join the tables using the PK and FK.
+Both inner joins and outer joins.

+### Questions to Answer

 1. List all artists for each record label sorted by artist name.
 2. Which record labels have no artists?